nature and tourism

-Barbuda is one of the best and most natural beach destinations in the Caribbean, if not the world.
-Famous for our seasonal pink sand, we have unspoilt beaches on all sides of the island only threatened by hurricanes and now by over-development on the South coast.
-Usually you will be alone on the beach, except for day tours and a few guests at the hotel beaches, but ALL BEACHES on Antigua AND BARBUDA are open to ALL visitors as long as you keep to the foreshore – the area between the high and the low waterline.
+Barbuda was once one of the best and most natural beach destinations in the Caribbean, if not the world.
+Famous for our seasonal pink sand, we had unspoilt beaches on all sides of the island only threatened by hurricanes but now by over-development on the South coast.
+In spite of this, usually you will be alone on the beach, except for day tours and a few guests at the hotel beaches.
+ALL BEACHES on Antigua AND BARBUDA are open to ALL VISITORS as long as you keep to the foreshore – the area between the high and the low waterline.

 Most of the beaches have no facilities at all so it’s important to remember to take plenty of water and find a place to keep out of the sun for some of the time.
 Barbuda’s beaches are often windy with strong swells and currents but there are also beautifully calm areas that are perfect for children or non-swimmers,with shallow water and rock pools filled with tiny fish and crabs.
 The beaches closest to the village are River on the south (Caribbean) side, or Two Foot Bay on the north (Atlantic) side and a short boat ride takes you over to Low Bay on the west..
 However, the best, most visited of all is not too far from the village and that’s Princess Diana (Access) beach.